Dark chocolate and almond cake

 - 1 orange, zest, to garnish

-Nothing beats a square of this rich, gooey dark chocolate and almond cake washed down with cortado.
-A cortado is a coffee that originates from Spain and consists of equal parts espresso and warm milk (often steamed, but not too frothy).
+Nothing beats a square of this rich, gooey kladdkaka, a dark chocolate and almond cake recipe from Sweden.
+Enjoy it washed down with a cortado – a Spanish coffee that consists of equal parts espresso and warm milk (often steamed, but not too frothy).

 - Grease and line a 20cm x 20cm square tin.
 Preheat your oven to 190°C/375°F/gas mark 5.